tintdang/portfolio-ood/README.md

 - [ ] add scrollTo instead of jump tabs
 - [ ] fix portfolio images
 - [ ] submit button creates an email to designated email
+- [ ] fix portfolio img on mobile responsive to shrink into a smaller size